XiangpengHao/tech_blog/content/posts/research-diary-week3.md

 This is partly because users of C++ tends to care quite different aspect of the language, some cares more on programmability, some cares more about performance.
 These people simply can not reach agreement on most design choices.

-As for me, performance is always the first-class citizens of my programming patterns, I understand there're so many factors that can impact overall performance, so I just don't trust most people's implementation, and would like to review every lines of code in my project if possible.
+As for me, performance is always the first-class citizens, I understand there're so many factors that can impact overall performance, so I just don't trust most people's implementation, and would like to review every lines of code in my project if possible.